olivernybroe/Udacity-Neighborhood-map/readme.md

 # Introduction
 This website serves to give an overview of grocery stores nearby the location specified in app.js.
 It has support for filtering in the grocery stores, so you can see only the stores you like.
+You can find a running version of the site at https://olivernybroe.github.io/Udacity-Neighborhood-map/

 # Requirements and running
 For running the application simply open the `index.html` file in your browser and make sure the js folder is present.